-1. Achieving a high level of coverage with at least 4 doses of the oral poliovirus vaccine (OPV) and one dose of IPV in routine.

-2. Providing supplementary doses of OPV to all children < 5years old during NIDs and SNIDs, as well as the case response planned by the Polio Eradication Programme.

-3. Active and Passive Surveillance for all cases of acute flaccid paralysis

-4. House-to-house OPV campaigns, targeting areas in which transmission of wild Poliovirus persists, based on National Emergency Action Plan (NEAP 2020-2021) (11).
-References:
+- 1. Achieving a high level of coverage with at least 4 doses of the oral poliovirus vaccine (OPV) and one dose of IPV in routine. - 2.
+Providing supplementary doses of OPV to all children <5 years old during NIDs and SNIDs, as well as the caseresponse planned by the Polio Eradication Program. - 3.
+Active and Passive Surveillance for all cases of acute flaccid paralysis - 4.
+House-to-house OPV campaigns, targeting areas in which transmission of wild Poliovirus persists, based on National Emergency Action Plan (NEAP 2019-2020) (11).

+Current Situation: There had been no confirmed Polio case since one and a half year but recently 08 confirmed Polio cases have been reported from North Waziristan.

+References links: References links are available at online version at www.nih.org.pk and h p://dmc.gov.pk/